 Inverted in the first three Star Ocean games, in which we focus on an alien species who learns that they are not alone in the Universe.

 The prequel, Star Ocean: The Last Hope, features Earth in the beginning of its spacegoing existence.
 Not only does it feature Earth's First Contact (with Eldar via subspace radio), but the main character initiates and/or encounters the aftermath of so many First Contact situations that go/went horribly, horribly wrong that he persuades Earth to set up a prime directive.

 As mentioned under Literature, Halo doesn't have nice first contact.
 "Hello, you are too close to our holy sites.
 Our Gods demand your genocide."
 It goes downhill from there until Halo 2.

-Which, as Halo: Contact Harvest reveals, was a lie by the new Hierarchs, who realized immediately that Humans Are Special and wanted to wipe them out in order to preserve their religion and their power.
+Which, as Halo: Contact Harvest reveals it was all a lie by the new Hierarchs, who discovered from a Forerunner AI that Humans Are Special and wanted to wipe them out in order to preserve their religion and their power.

 And even then, it only became full-blown war because of one nervous and Trigger Happy Grunt.

 A few Final Fantasy titles deal with first contact, most of them bad experiences:

 Final Fantasy IV: Goes good (advanced technology) and bad (mad scientists, rampaging mechs.)

 Final Fantasy VIII: Goes very bad (The moon contains monsters and ended at least one civilization)

 Final Fantasy IX: Goes extremely bad (Culminates in the destruction of one planet, and is a Type 2 for the other)